kitschpatrol/svelte-tweakpane-ui/docs/src/content/docs/docs/getting-started.md

 - _**The button is in the regular page flow, not fixed in the top-right corner?**_

-  By default, `svelte-tweakpane-ui` components are added to the document flow, which makes them easy to integrate with your existing UI and to manipulate with Svelte's template syntax.
+  By default, _Svelte Tweakpane UI_ components are added to the document flow, which makes them easy to integrate with your existing UI and to manipulate with Svelte's template syntax.
 You can change this by wrapping your components in a [`<Pane>`](/components/pane) component and setting the `position` prop to `'draggable'` or `'fixed'`.

 - _**I didn't have to create a pane around the `Button`?**_

-  `svelte-tweakpane-ui` components "bootstrap" themselves into a title-less Pane component if they're used on their own.
+  _Svelte Tweakpane UI_ components "bootstrap" themselves into a title-less Pane component if they're used on their own.
 This is a convenience feature, but you can also wrap them in a `<Pane>` component yourself if you want to customize the title or other Pane properties.

 - _**That's a really wide button...**_

-  Yes, inline `svelte-tweakpane-ui` components take the width of their container.
+  Yes, inline _Svelte Tweakpane UI_ components take the width of their container.
 You can use a `<Pane>` element to set a specific width, or nestle the component in an existing element with a defined width.

 - _**Looks pretty straightforward, there's nothing weird about the `on:click` syntax...**_

-  Exactly, `svelte-tweakpane-ui` components are designed to leverage as many Svelte conventions as possible.
+  Exactly, _Svelte Tweakpane UI_ components are designed to leverage as many Svelte conventions as possible.
 Behind the scenes, the lifecycle and event listeners of the underlying "vanilla JS" Tweakpane components are managed for you.